On Solving Reachability in Grid Digraphs using a Psuedoseparator: Algorithm to solve reachability in the auxiliary digraph

 Solving we get $S(m,h) = \widetilde{O}(h^{1/2 + \beta/2} + m^{1/4})$.

 Next we measure the time complexity of \textsf{AuxReach}.
 Consider the case when $h > m^{1/8}$.
-The number of steps in \textsf{AuxReach} minus the recursive calls to \textsf{AuxReach} is some polynomial in $h$, say $p$.
+The total number of steps in \textsf{AuxReach} is some polynomial in $h$, say $p$.
 Moreover \textsf{AuxReach} makes $q$ calls to \textsf{AuxReach}, where $q$ is some other polynomial in $h$.
 Hence $q(h) \leq p(h)$.
 Then,

 Solving the above recurrence we get $T(m,h) = O(p\cdot q^d + m^{1/4}) = O(p^{2d} + m^{1/4})$. \end{proof}